 The Fisher Space Pen is no longer the only ballpoint capable of functioning under less-than-ideal conditions.
 A number of other pens also can make that claim, chief among them the handy Uni-ball Power Tank RT that writes a neat, clean .4mm line.

-Is it a better choice than the Fisher?
+So when it comes to the Uni-ball Power Tank vs The Fisher Space Pen, is it a better choice than Fisher?
 We think so.

-First, a little background for those who aren’t familiar with the Fisher.
+First, a little background for those who aren’t familiar with Fisher Space Pens.

-Paul Fisher already had succeeded in inventing a universal ballpoint pen refill that fit most of the popular brands then on the market.
+Paul Fisher already had succeeded in inventing a universal ballpoint pen refill that fits most of the popular brands than on the market.
 He went to work on a pen that would perform in the unique conditions of space.
 That meant it had to function by some means other than gravity and had to withstand extremes of heat and cold.

 His company reportedly spent $1 million on research, and the result was the Space Pen.
 By adding gas pressure to the cartridge and using low-viscosity ink, Fisher created a pen that could write underwater, in zero gravity, and in temperature ranges from -45C to 204C.